roplopes/hello-world/README.md

 # hello-world

-I'mtrying really hard not to be a complete code-moron.
+I'm trying really hard not to be a complete code-moron.